The Short Version

 3. Create a dedicated wallet for Polymarket (don't reuse your main DeFi wallet)

-4. Do a small test deposit ($10-20) before moving real size
+4. Do a small test deposit ($10-20) before you move real size

 6. Save every transaction hash; your on-chain history is your permanent audit trail